 Many thanks to Clint Cora Leung at Free Spirit Gallery for allowing me to post his video.
 Clint sells contemporary Canadian aboriginal art on his site.

 This article was posted on Wednesday, August 1st, 2007 at 6:08 pm and is filed under Canada, Countries & Cultures, Games Around the World, Inuit, Inuit Throat Singing, Inuktitut, Languages, Movies, TV & The Internet, The Simpsons, USA.
 You can follow any responses to this entry through the RSS 2.0 feed.
-You can leave a response, or trackback from your own site.
+You can skip to the end and leave a response.
+Pinging is currently not allowed.

 3 Responses to “The Simpsons Movie and Inuit Throat Singing”